Tags

 Tags are the primary mechanism for targeting agents when creating:

-• Application update policies - Manage third-party application updates (Windows only)
+- Application update policies - Manage third-party application updates on Windows and macOS endpoints

 When you target a policy to a tag, the policy automatically applies to any new agents that receive that tag in the future.
 This means you define the policy once and let tag membership control who it affects.